That dollar amount reflects a 90.4% acceleration from $1.96 billion 5 years earlier in 2020.

 Below are exports from Kyrgyzstan that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Kyrgyzstan’s goods trail Kyrgyzstani importer spending on foreign products.

-Kyrgyzstan has highly negative net exports and therefore deep international trade deficits cars, trucks and automotive parts or accessories under the vehicles product category.
+Kyrgyzstan has highly negative net exports and therefore deep international trade deficits for machinery including computers as well as historically cars, trucks and automotive parts or accessories under the related product categories.

 Kyrgyzstani Export Companies